 - b.
 Accountability: Provide a fair investigation and resolution of complaints.
 Additionally, both accuser and accused may be accompanied during proceedings by an advisor of their choice and both parties will receive written outcomes of disciplinary hearings at the same time. - c.
 Education: Conduct initial and ongoing awareness programming for students and employees that addresses issues of primary prevention, definition of consent, reporting, bystander intervention and risk reduction. - d.
 Inquiries concerning the application of the Campus SaVE Act may contact any of the following: Office of Institutional Equity (OIE) Executive Director; the NMSU Police Department Victim's Assistance Coordinator or the Dean of Students.
-The NMSU OIE website will include the most current names, office address, telephone number and e-mail address as well as the link to the Office for Civil Rights.

-E. Discrimination Policy:

-- 1. NMSU is committed to providing a place of work and learning free of discrimination and harassment on the basis of a person's age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, protected veteran status, sexual orientation, or spousal affiliation.
-Where a violation of policy is found to have occurred, NMSU will act to stop the conduct, to prevent its recurrence, to remedy its effects, and to discipline those responsible in accordance with the NMSU Policy Manual and/or NMSU Student Code of Conduct.

-- 2. No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
+The NMSU OIE website will include the most current names, office address, telephone number and e-mail address as well as the link to the Office for Civil Rights. - E. Discrimination Policy: - 1.
+NMSU is committed to providing a place of work and learning free of discrimination and harassment on the basis of a person's age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, protected veteran status, sexual orientation, or spousal affiliation.
+Where a violation of policy is found to have occurred, NMSU will act to stop the conduct, to prevent its recurrence, to remedy its effects, and to discipline those responsible in accordance with the NMSU Policy Manual and/or NMSU Student Code of Conduct. - No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
 Even one incident may constitute a violation of policy.
-It is expected that students, faculty and staff will treat one another and campus visitors with respect.

-- 3. It is against NMSU policy to discriminate in any aspect of employment or education, which includes, but is not limited to:

-- a. hiring actions and terminations;

-- b. compensation, assignment, or classification of employees;

-- c. transfer, promotion, layoff, or recall of employees;

-- d. job advertisements;

-- e. recruitment actions;

-- f. testing;
+It is expected that students, faculty and staff will treat one another and campus visitors with respect. - 3.
+It is against NMSU policy to discriminate in any aspect of employment or education, which includes, but is not limited to: - a. hiring actions and terminations; - b. compensation, assignment, or classification of employees; - c. transfer, promotion, layoff, or recall of employees; - d. job advertisements; - e. recruitment actions; - f. testing;

-- g. grading;

-- h. acceptance or participation in an academic program or activity;

-- i. use of university facilities;

-- j. training programs;